mppf/chapel/frontend/doc/file-format.rst

      * B bytes of suffix

-  * unsigned variable-byte encoded number, G, of code-generated versions
+  * unsigned variable-byte encoded number, G, of typed / code-generated versions

-  * for each of the G code-generated versions
+  * for each of the G typed / code-generated versions, information about that one.
+Any code-generated versions occur after any non-code-generated versions

-    * byte indicating 0 if it is concrete and nonzero for an instantiation

-    * additional information TBD for instantiations
+    * 4 byte relative offset

+      * if it's a function, the offset is an offset within the Functions section that points to a Function entry

+      * otherwise, the offset is within the Types section and points to a Type entry.

     * the name of the symbol in the generated code, also called a "cname", stored in a compressed form.
 It is formed by concatenating the first